 “…[There are] those who are so far given to Bibliolatry as to think the AV absolutely infallible.” (p.
 114)

 In the above example quotes there are references to “some persons,” and “those.”
 Other quotes yield references to “certain classes,” “some people,” “many pious people,” “earnest Christians,” “those good people,” etc. The weakness of a collection of quotes referring so frequently to those who held to the infallibility of the KJV in such general and anonymous terms is that it is impossible to ascertain whether they were true believers, new converts, whether they held to orthodox views, whether they were even literate, whether they even truly believed what is alleged of them, and so forth.

-Faust’s reference to “many Christian leaders” cannot apply in all these instances, because we do not even know who they were, much less whether they were spiritual leaders.
+Faust’s reference to “many Christian leaders” cannot apply in all these instances, because we do not even know who they were, much less whether they were spiritual leaders, knowledgeable of the Scriptures, and sound in doctrine.

 Mixing quotes of those who did not believe in KJV infallibility along with those who did

 One individual stands out in particular.

 The first person we are aware of in the 20th century to write a book defending the KJV who could properly be called a KJV defender was Philip Mauro.
 In 1924 he published Which Version?
 Authorized Or Revised?
 The following quote on p.
 87 reveals that he believed the KJV was reliable, but not inerrant, perfect or infallible:

 … we do not fail to recognize, what is admitted by all competent authorities, that the A.V. could be corrected in a number of passages where the meaning is now obscured because of changes which three centuries have brought about in the meaning of English words, or where diligent study or recent discoveries have brought to light better readings.
 Such instances, however, are comparatively few …

 In spite of Mauro’s belief as just quoted, this book being reviewed quoted Mauro favorably on pp. 173-174 (with words of praise but not inerrancy for the KJV), intermingled with those who may have believed in an inerrant KJV.

 Inclusion of quotes of those who were merely praising the KJV